Residential Insurance: Homeowners and Renters

 The FAIR Plan offers a standard fire insurance policy for both the structure and contents.
 This is a basic property policy that has coverage limitations.
 No coverage is provided for liability or coverage for other perils such as burglary.
 Read the policy carefully for a detailed description of coverages.
-A "wrap around" policy or other supplemental coverage offered by private insurers should also be considered when purchasing a FAIR Plan policy.
+A “Differences in conditions” policy or other supplemental coverage offered by private insurers should also be considered when purchasing a FAIR Plan policy.
 Be sure to discuss these coverages with your agent or broker.

 National Flood Insurance Program (NFIP)

-Insurance coverage for losses resulting from floods is for the most part not provided in a homeowners or renters policy.
+Insurance coverage for losses resulting from floods is generally not provided in a homeowners or renters policy.
 In 1968, Congress created the National Flood Insurance Program (NFIP) in response to the rising cost of taxpayer funded disaster relief for flood victims and the increasing amount of damage caused by floods.